labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 Getting there was quite easy and i was greeted at the entrance by one of the members.
 The space is not very big and is at the bottom of an office building, and is completely stuffed up with projects.
 Mainly we are talking about hardware projects, someone says because of "nostalgia of the manufacture past.
-Few people are making stuffs with their hands".
+Few people are making stuffs with their hands nowadays".

 The room is also filled with people when i arrive, most of them are locals.
 Three short presentations unroll in the course of an hour, one about Arduino basics, one about